One Hundred Years of Solitude: Inclusion of the Roma ("Gypsies")

-According to Hazel Marsh, a Senior Lecturer in Latin American Studies at the University of East Anglia, it is estimated that 8,000 Roma live in Colombia today.
+According to Hazel Marsh, a senior lecturer in Latin American Studies at the University of East Anglia, it is estimated that 8,000 Roma live in Colombia today.
 However, "most South American history books...exclude the presence of the Roma."
 One Hundred Years of Solitude differs from this tendency by including the traveling Roma throughout the story.
-Led by a man named Melquíades, the Roma bring new discoveries and technology to the isolated village of Macondo, often inciting the curiosity of José Arcadio Buendía.
+Led by a man named Melquiades, the Roma bring new discoveries and technology to the isolated village of Macondo, often inciting the curiosity of José Arcadio Buendía.

-Depiction of the Thousand Days War
+Depiction of the Thousand Days' War

 The Thousand Days' War in Colombia was fought between Liberals and Conservatives from 1899 to 1902.
 The Conservatives had been "in control more or less constantly since 1867", and the Liberals, mainly coffee plantation owners and workers who had been excluded from representation, sparked a revolution in October 1899.
 The fighting continued for a few years, and it is estimated that over 130,000 people died.

 In Chapters 5 and 6, the Conservative Army has invaded the town of Macondo, leading Aureliano to eventually lead a rebellion.
 The rebellion is successful – the Conservative Army falls – and, afterwards, Aureliano, now "Colonel Aureliano Buendía", decides to continue fighting.
 He departs Macondo with the band of people who helped him oust the Conservative Army to go continue fighting elsewhere for the Liberal side.

 Because Macondo is a fictional town created by Gabriel García Márquez, the exact events of the Thousand Days' War as they occurred in the book are fictional.
 However, these events are widely considered to be metaphorical for the Thousand Days' War as experienced by the entire country of Colombia.